 How Others May Help

 It may help to jot down a list of things for others to do.
 Think about simple and clear ways to express your needs, such as, “I could use a ride.
-Would you take me to my next appointment?” or, “I would really appreciate a hand taking care of my child this afternoon, just to give me some mental space.
+Would you take me to my next appointment?” or, “I would really appreciate a hand taking care of my child this afternoon.
 Would you mind stopping by for an hour or two?”

 These can include pet care or household chores, grocery shopping and other everyday forms of maintenance.
-Loved ones can feel valued by sharing the burden.
-Even young children can help by doing their homework or cleaning up their things without complaint.
-Older children can help by walking the dog, washing the car or other tasks that may take too much effort for you at this point in time.
+Loved ones can feel valued by being included.
+Even young children can help by doing their homework or cleaning up their belongings.
+Older children can help by walking the dog, washing the car or other age0appropriate tasks that may take additional effort for you at this point in time.
 It may even be nice to do something entertaining: “I really need to take my mind off things,” you might say.
 “Could you invite me to do something fun this weekend?”

 Caring for Your Caregivers